trevforesta/TerminalTots-NFT/README.md

 ![TerminalTots Logo](https://uploads-ssl.webflow.com/61116be30fa72a710da13ebe/612ced8bc60b405fcd8dc7f2_title.jpg)
 # TerminalTots NFT Project

-TerminalTots is an NFT (Non-Fungible Token) project written in Python.
+TerminalTots is an NFT (Non-Fungible Token) project on the Polygon Blockchain.
+This repo contains a random icon generator written in Python.
 With designs inspired by the retro terminals of early computing, each TerminalTot is unique in its appearance.

 Future update ideas:
 * More colors and faces